On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy

-To increase our confidence on the side-channel data, we intersect the candidate ground truth data sources: if an address pair $(\addr_1, \addr_2)$ are linked both in $\mathcal{S}_{\texttt{Airdrop}}$ and $ \mathcal{S}_{\texttt{ENS}}$, then $\addr_1$ and $\addr_2$ are more likely to be controlled by the same user.
-Nevertheless, we find that the overlap size of the airdrop and the ENS data consists of only $13$ pairs.
+\textbf{Airdrop and ENS Side-Channel Intersection.} To increase our confidence in the side-channel data, we intersect the candidate ground truth data sources: if an address pair $(\addr_1, \addr_2)$ is linked \emph{both} in $\mathcal{S}_{\texttt{Airdrop}}$ and $ \mathcal{S}_{\texttt{ENS}}$, then $\addr_1$ and $\addr_2$ are \emph{more} likely to be controlled by the same user.
+Nevertheless, the overlap size between the airdrop and the \ENS data consists of only $13$ pairs.
 We hence refrain from applying the intersected side-channel dataset to validate $\mathcal{S}_{\texttt{TC}}$.

-We find that, out of the \ready{$150$} depositor-withdrawer pairs in $\mathcal{S}_{\texttt{Debank}}$, \ready{$34$ ($23\%$)} pairs are linked through Heuristics $2$, $3$, and $5$.
-Therefore, if we regard the Debank follower relationship data as the ground truth, then those \ready{$34$} addresses cannot be owned by the same user; thus, we consider them false positives.
+\textbf{$\mathcal{S}_{\texttt{Debank}}$.} We find that, out of the {$150$} depositor-withdrawer pairs in $\mathcal{S}_{\texttt{Debank}}$, {$34$ ($23\%$)} pairs are linked through Heuristics $2$, $3$, and $5$.
+Therefore, if we regard the Debank follower relationship data as the ground truth, then those {$34$} addresses cannot be owned by the same user; thus, we consider them false positives.